tvarchive/intents/README.md

-If the step definitions are created in a package apart form the standard steps package, you can let Intent know about it as below.
+If the step definitions are created in a package apart form the standard com.testvagrant.intents.steps package, you can let Intent know about it as below.

          String intentId = "Login";
          String stepDefinitionsPackage = "com.example.exampleStepsPackage";